How To Make Six Figures Online

 However, don’t forget that you already have one very good source at your fingertips: your existing list.
 Ask them what they want to learn more about, and then give them both free and paid resources to solve their problems.

-TIP: This is also a great way to make your readers feel special and important.
-For example, if “Joe Blow” tells you he wants a calorie counting formula, then mention his first name and thank him when you provide an article on that topic.
+TIP: This is also a great way to make your readers feel important.
+For example, if “Joe Blow” tells you he wants a calorie counting formula, then mention him and thank him when you provide an article on that topic.
 These little things help bond your audience to you.

 8. Regularly send out both fresh content and fresh sales pitches.
 Think about how you developed a relationship with your best offline friends.
 In the beginning, you saw these people regularly, and so over time you developed a great friendship.